 Major Benefits of the HUD 221(d(4) Loan

-- Non-recourse means that developers and investors do not have to sign a PG (personal guarantee) in order to take on the loan.
-This means that if they default on their mortgage, the lender cannot attempt to repossess their personal property to repay the loan.
+Non-recourse means that developers and investors do not have to sign a PG (personal guarantee) to take on the loan.
+So, if they default on their mortgage, the lender can’t try to repossess their personal property to repay the loan.

-- Fixed-rate loans guarantee greater financial stability for investors and developers, since the interest rate won't go up or down during the life of the loan.
-Plus, these HUD multifamily construction loans have a maximum term of 40 years (43 with construction), making them incredibly attractive to investors.
+Fixed-rate loans guarantee greater financial stability for investors and developers.
+This is because the interest rate won't go up or down during the life of the loan.
+Plus, these HUD multifamily construction loans have a maximum term of 40 years (43 with construction).
+This makes them incredibly attractive to investors.

-- Flexible loan size, with a minimum of $2 million, and no maximum loan size (most loans, however, are $15 million+)
+Flexible loan size, with a minimum of $4 million, and no maximum loan size.
+Most loans, however, are $15 million+.

 Other HUD 221(d)(4) Benefits

-- LIHTC: These HUD multifamily loans can be used with the federal government's Low Income Housing Tax Credit (LIHTC) program for affordable properties, which can save developers and investors significant money by giving them a 10-year tax deduction (provided the property qualifies.)
+LIHTC: These HUD multifamily loans can be used with the federal government's Low Income Housing Tax Credit (LIHTC) program for affordable properties.
+This can save developers and investors significant amounts of money by giving them a 10-year tax deduction (provided the property qualifies).

-- BSPRA: HUD multifamily loans allow the general contractor (GC) to turn their profit into equity, deferring it until later, using a program called Builder Sponsor Profit Risk Allowance (BSPRA), which can reduce the amount of cash needed at closing.
+BSPRA: HUD multifamily construction loans allow the general contractor (GC) to turn their profit into equity, deferring it until later.
+This program, called Builder Sponsor Profit Risk Allowance (BSPRA), can reduce the amount of cash needed at closing.

-- No income limits: Although the FHA 221(d)(4) loan is often used to create housing for moderate-income families, the elderly, and handicapped residents who have been priced out of the rental apartment market, there are no income limits for the FHA's multifamily financing program.
+No income limits: The FHA 221(d)(4) loan is often used to create housing for moderate-income families, the elderly, and handicapped residents who have been priced out of the rental apartment market.
+However, there are no income limits for the FHA's multifamily financing program.

-- Low MIP: FHA MIP for HUD 221(d)(4) loans is 0.65% for market rate properties, 0.45% for Section 8 or LIHTC properties, 0.70% Section 220 urban renewal projects, and ultra-low 0.25% green MIP is available for Energy Star-approved energy efficient development projects.
+Low MIP: FHA MIP for HUD 221(d)(4) loans is 0.65% for market rate properties, 0.45% for Section 8 or LIHTC properties, 0.70% Section 220 urban renewal projects.
+In addition, ultra-low 0.25% green MIP is available for Energy Star-approved energy efficient development projects.

-Designed to empower developers, builders, and investors, this website explains the FHA's role in multifamily construction financing by introducing key terms, addressing FAQs and pros and cons, outlining the application process for HUD 221(d)(4) loans, explaining developer fees, reviewing the HUD multifamily appraisal process, and providing an easy-to-understand loan application checklist.
+Designed to empower developers, builders, and investors, this website explains the FHA's role in multifamily construction financing.
+It introduces key terms, addresses FAQs and pros and cons, outlines the application process for HUD 221(d)(4) loans, explains developer fees, reviews the HUD multifamily appraisal process, and provides an easy-to-understand loan application checklist.